 Starting a home garden for the first time can be an intimidating task.
-You have always wanted to see greens and blooms in your home, but you do not know where to begin.
-You may not even be sure if your indoor area can accommodate plants.
+You may not be sure if your indoor gardening area can accommodate plants.

-But before you give up your dream of having an indoor garden, you need to know that it is totally possible.
+But before you give up your indoor gardening dreams, you should know it’s totally possible.
 With careful planning and some ingenuity, you can make the most of your space as you create your indoor garden.
 Use your green thumb and follow this first-time homeowner’s guide to indoor gardening.

 Know What You Want